Chart Color Schemes

 Kensington features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 48.6% of all households, including 19.5% couples with children, 17.3% couples without children, and 10.3% single parent families.
-Non-family households comprise the remaining 51.4%, with lone person households at 46.8% and group households making up 4.1%.
-The median household size is 2.0 people, smaller than the Greater Adelaide average of 2.2.
+Family households account for 48.6% of all households, including 19.5% couples with children, 17.3% couples without children, and 10.3% single parent families.
+Non-family households constitute the remaining 51.4%, with lone person households at 46.8% and group households making up 4.1%.
+The median household size is 2.0 people, which is smaller than the Greater Adelaide average of 2.2.

 Frequently Asked Questions - Households